chandanhpcic/docs/source/hardware/serial_connectivity.rst

 ..
 Note::

-    The default configured settings in OPNsense for proper serial connectivity in :menuselection:`System->Settings->Administration` are as followed:
+    The default configured settings in Reticen8 for proper serial connectivity in :menuselection:`System->Settings->Administration` are as followed:

     ===================== =========================================